Slow Cooker Buffalo Wings – The Easiest Party Appetizer

 How to Store and Reheat Leftovers

-Once cooked, let your wings cool before storing.
+Allow the wings to cool slightly before storing them in an airtight container.
 Place them in an airtight container and refrigerate.
 Use them within 3 to 4 days for the best taste and safety.

 To reheat, the oven or air fryer works best.
 Preheat your oven to 350°F (175°C), then bake the wings for 10-15 minutes.
 This method helps bring back some crispiness without drying them out.